 In December 2017 the IRS issued the long awaited instructions to the expanded version of IRS Form 5472 Information Return of a 25% Foreign-Owned U.S. Corporation or a Foreign Corporation Engaged in a U.S. Trade or Business.
-This tax reporting update highlights some the filing issued that owners/members of limited liability companies will face as the filing deadline approaches.
+This tax reporting update highlights some the filing issues that owners/members of limited liability companies will face as the filing deadline approaches.

 Historically, Form 5472, has been an often overlooked informational form.
 Prior to the 2017 tax year it was generally required only if the “reporting corporation” had a “reportable transaction” with a foreign or domestic related party during its tax year.
 The obligation to file this form has been expanded beyond transactions with traditional corporate entities and now also applies to domestic disregarded entities wholly owned by a foreign person (i.e., single member limited liability companies (LLCs).